This electric vehicle is no longer for saleA new model is available:

-This electric vehicle is no longer available.
+This electric vehicle is no longer in production and not available to buy new.
 The BMW 225xe iPerformance Active Tourer was available from November 2015 until May 2018.
 Financial data like price, leasing and company car tax were applicable to the final year of availability of the BMW 225xe iPerformance Active Tourer.

 A new model of the BMW 225xe iPerformance Active Tourer (2015) is available: BMW 225xe iPerformance Active Tourer (2018).

-The BMW 225xe iPerformance Active Tourer has a Recommend Retail Price (RRP) of £32,935 and an On The Road Price (OTR) of £33,715.
+The BMW 225xe iPerformance Active Tourer had a Recommend Retail Price (RRP) of £32,935 and an On The Road Price (OTR) of £33,715.
 The OTR Price includes VAT, first year of VED, vehicle first registration fee, number plates and delivery.
-The BMW 225xe iPerformance Active Tourer is eligible for the Plug-In Car Grant (PICG) of £2,500.
-The grant will be applied to the final invoice price of the car.
+The BMW 225xe iPerformance Active Tourer was eligible for a Plug-In Car Grant (PICG) of £2,500.
 The OTR Price including the PICG for the BMW 225xe iPerformance Active Tourer is £31,215.

 Drivetrain and Performance